All Episodes

 That's pretty much it.

-I mean I have nothing bad to say and he's boring as all get out and he's not as smart as he thinks he is in my opinion.
+I mean, I have nothing bad to say, and he's boring as all get out.

-Uh all right so Michael Bloomberg jumps in the race how does he do Matt Towery well exactly the way you described it Sean, I mean, he um his big problem is that even if he were able to capture one of the early primary states, he then goes into these southern states where Biden's doing well because he's still getting African American vote.
+I mean, his big problem is that even if he were able to capture one of the early primary states, he then goes into these southern states where Biden's doing well because he's still getting African-American vote.

-Um someone else will capture that vote if Biden gets out.
+Someone else would capture that vote if Biden gets out.

 I don't see Bloomberg being able to capture that vote.

-But the problem is Biden is always at around thirty percent and nipping at his heels and dividing the vote are usually Warren and Sanders.
+But the problem is Biden is always at around 30% and nipping at his heels and dividing the vote are usually Warren and Sanders.

-When you take Warren, Sanders and everyone else who's left of center, and they start to fall out and one of them stands, they're gonna overwhelm either a Bloomberg or a Biden or anyone else.
+When you take Warren, Sanders, and everyone else who's left of center, and they start to fall out and one of them stands, they're going to overwhelm either a Bloomberg or a Biden or anyone else.

-So we're really seeing this unfold about the way we expected.
+So we're really seeing this unfold about the way we expect it.

-We're saying now Warren and and uh uh Sanders being the two most likely with Budajac sort of coming up, but he he's got the same problem that Biden has.
+We're saying now Warren and Sanders being the two most likely with Buddha Jack sort of coming up, but he's got the same problem that Biden has.

 Your take, John McLaughlin.

-Well, uh at the end of October, we did our national survey and we asked the Democrat primary voters who they support now.
+Well, at the end of October, we did our national survey, and we asked the Democrat primary voters who they support.

-And they know from Bloomberg News and Bloomberg this and Bloomberg that, he only got one percent of the vote.
+And granted, it's not a national primary, but Mike Bloomberg, who everybody knows is New York City mayor, et cetera, and they know from Bloomberg News and Bloomberg this and Bloomberg that, he only got 1% of the vote.

-And I think where you're missing it is the Democrat Party has moved so far left that they are not liberals anymore.
+And I think what you're missing is the Democrat Party has moved so far left that they are not liberals anymore.

 They are socialists.